-If you’ve been doing your CRO homework, you’ll already know that product recommendations are a CRO staple, proven to boost sales by up to 11% (will link to anonymised Maplin case study).
+If you’ve been doing your CRO homework, you’ll already know that product recommendations are a CRO staple, proven to boost sales by up to 11%.
 But with lots of different types of recommendations to choose from, it’s vital to test which one works best for your website.

 Start with your homepage and test which recommendations help you reduce bounce rate and keep your shoppers browsing, for example bestsellers vs. new arrivals.
 Showcasing your bestsellers is a great way to give your customers a helping hand with their purchase decision, moving them onto your product pages and through the customer journey by harnessing wisdom of the crowd.
 New arrivals, on the other hand, help shoppers make a decision by playing to our built-in expectation that something new must be better than what came before.
 They are both effective types of product recommendations but one might be a particularly effective conversion booster for your website.
 This could be because of your sector, products or how your customers like to shop.
 Whatever the reason, it is essential to find out what works best for you.

 Total Fishing Tackle displays popular items on their homepage, while Surfdome showcases new arrivals.

 2) Dynamic banners

 In the previous post, we talked about the value of making your hero banner dynamic, showing each customer the content that’s most likely to spark their interest, such as location-specific content or frequently purchased products.
 Ramp up the relevancy by testing which images resonate most with your shoppers.
 Research shows that it only takes around 50 milliseconds for visitors to form an impression of your website.
 That fun fact combined with the brain’s ability to process visuals 60,000 times faster than text means testing your hero banner image is not a nice-to-have, it’s essential.